yuvalbatan/writeups/HTB/Inject.md

 ![image](https://user-images.githubusercontent.com/114166939/233978100-22f2531c-7431-4cf9-b4b7-9482a3e41b67.png)

-There is one word which is repetitive, "ansible" which refers to infrastructure of environment, virtualized hosts and hypervisors.
+There is one word that is repeated, "ansible", which refers to the infrastructure of the environment, virtualized hosts, and hypervisors.

 Let's open the first directory - "/opt/automation/tasks":

 ![image](https://user-images.githubusercontent.com/114166939/233979248-84fcd3f8-54ae-4d76-993f-d9ddb1d6d3d7.png)

-It contains the "playbook_1.yml", quick search on google will lead us to find out that playbook is one of the core features of Ansible and tell Ansible what to execute, it is like a "to-do" list for ansible.
+It contains the "playbook_1.yml", a quick search on google will lead us to find out that playbook is one of the core features of Ansible and tells Ansible what to execute.

+It is like a "to-do" list for Ansible.

-As "phil" user I can't edit this file, but what I can do, is to add a playbook to this directory because this directory owned by "staff" group.
+As a "phil" user I can't edit this file, but what I can do is add a playbook to this directory because this directory is owned by the "staff" group.

-Which means I can force the system to execute a command with root priveleges!
+Which means I can force the system to execute a command with root privileges!

 I'll open a new file on my machine, I'll call it "playbook_2.yml":
 ```bash
 nano playbook_2.yml
 ```

-Now the command I want the system to run as root is:
+The command I want the system to run as root is:
 ```bash
 chmod u+s /bin/bash
 ```